epowsal/orderfile32/README.md

 so bolt have largest database file size.

-orderfile32 and orderfilepeta have smallest database file size.
+orderfile32 and orderfilepeta have the smallest database file size.

 # thanks and support me by donate